GurnoorBola/nacho/README.md

 * OpenGL 3.3 or higher
 * CMake version 3.16 or higher
-* Note: Tested on Windows.
-Linux compatibility unverified.
+* Windows or Linux

 ### Build

-* Simply run the commands below from the projects root directory:
+* Simply run the commands below from the project's root directory:
 ```
 cmake -S . -B build
 cmake --build build
 ```

-* A precompiled GLFW binary is included for convenience (Windows only).
-Users on other platforms or those who prefer to build from source can compile GLFW themselves and replace the included library.

 ### Executing program